- Each entry should reflect this year’s theme:

 - School staff and faculty may provide guidance and critiques but may not participate in conceiving and producing the video.
 Students are not required to have a teacher advisor in order to participate.
 If a teacher acts as an advisor, his or her name must be listed on the student's Entry Form in order for them to be eligible for the StudentCam advisor cash prize.

 - Entries must be submitted online.
-Students must complete the online Entry Form, and then submit their documentaries via the Upload page on the StudentCam website.
-Please make sure that the finished documentary is under 1.5gb in size and that it is in one of the following video formats: .AVI .MOV .MPG .MPG2 .MPEG2 .MPEG4 .MP4 .WMV
+Students must complete the online Entry Form and then Upload their documentaries through the StudentCam website (available November 2013 - January, 20, 2014.
+Please make sure that your finished documentary is under 1.5gb in size and that it is in one of the following video formats: .AVI .MOV .MPG .MPG2 .MPEG2 .MPEG4 .MP4 .WMV

 - All entries become the property of National Cable Satellite Corporation, d/b/a C-SPAN.
 Entrants, without any compensation from C-SPAN, grant permission to C-SPAN to use their names, likenesses and entries for promotional purposes related to C-SPAN and its activities.
 By submitting an entry, entrants (i) represent that their entries constitute original works of creativity that do not violate the property rights of any other person, and (ii) grant